kosson/ojs-tools/ojsxml/README.md

 (SQL: update `publications` set `access_status` = 0, `date_published` = 2022-09-16, `last_modified` = 2025-01-25 19:24:02, `primary_contact_id` = 0, `section_id` = 2, `seq` = 0, `submission_id` = 380, `status` = 3, `url_path` = ?, `version` = 1, `doi_id` = ? where `publication_id` = 380)
 ```

 This one is tricky because you have to delete the constraint between the `publications` table, and the `authors` table.
-It is the reason issue XML file fails on being processed by the OJS specific part of the code.
+It is the reason issue XML file import fails on being processed by the OJS specific part of the code.

 ![](doc/img/FK-publications_primary_contact_id.png)

 Elimination the constraints is the first bit.
-Now you need to destroy the foreign key connection from the `authors` table as well.
+Now you need to delete the foreign key connection from the `authors` table as well.
 If you do not operate these modifications, you cannot make the import in OJS 3.4.0.8 version, at least.
-For making the modifications, [DBeaver Community](https://dbeaver.io/) was used being configured to access the database via ssh.
+For making the modifications, [DBeaver Community](https://dbeaver.io/) was used, being configured to access the database via ssh.
 Do not edit the database without a backup first.
 The modifications were applied first on a virtualized copy of the OJS multijournal application, and then on the production machine.

 Having DBeaver app started and connected to the database, proceed with the following opperations: